Capillary Rise Simulator

 Qus 7.
 What are some real-life examples of capillary rise?

 Capillary rise occurs in various real-life scenarios, such as water absorption by plants through their roots and stems, ink rising through the nib of a fountain pen, and liquid climbing up a paper towel.
-It plays a crucial role in biological systems and everyday materials.
+In chromatography, capillary rise helps in separation of chemicals.
+Capillary rise plays a crucial role in biological systems and everyday materials.

 Qus 8.
 Why does capillary rise defy gravity?